Murdervan/Server-botty-commands/README.md

 #  Download my Server botty here
 https://is.gd/Serverbotty_commands - Commandlist here! or type (!helpme) in discord

-https://is.gd/serverbotty - get serverbotty to your discord here!
+https://is.gd/serverbotty - Get server botty to your discord here!